Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Board Room, Women's Building, 1893 Exposition

-The Raven (image unavailable)--exhibited in the
+The Raven (image unavailable)--exhibited

 Marie Koupal Lusk (1862-1929)

-Portrait of a Seated Gentleman Holding a Book
+Portrait of a Seated Gentleman

-and Glasses
+Holding a Book and Glasses

-Sailboat by the Shore--representative work
+Sailboat by the Shore--

-Music--panel in frieze of the Reception Room,
+Wall Frieze--see the wall panel in the Reception Room,

 Illinois Building, 1893 Exposition

-Broken Hearts, The Story, Martyrdom of John Huss,
+Broken Hearts, The Story, Martyrdom of John

-Vanity, and Sweet Peas (images unavailable) --
+, Vanity, and Sweet Peas (images

-exhibited in the Illinois Building, 1893 Exposition
+unavailable)--exhibited in the Illinois Building,

 Florence MacKubin (1861-1918)